-Creekside Outdoor Refreshment Area (CORA) Launches Oct.
-21
+Experience the New Creekside Outdoor Refreshment Area (CORA)

-The City of Gahanna and the Creekside District Alliance are excited to announce the launch of the Creekside Outdoor Refreshment Area (CORA) on October 21.
+The City of Gahanna and the Creekside District Alliance announced the launch of the Creekside Outdoor Refreshment Area (CORA) on October 21.

 The CORA was unanimously approved by Gahanna City Council on August 17, 2020.
 The CORA gives residents and guests the opportunity to explore the Creekside District while enjoying adult beverages, exempt from Ohio’s open container laws.
 Only beverages that are purchased from a participating business within the CORA and that are in the designated CORA cup may be carried within the CORA boundaries.
 The boundaries of the CORA are identified in the map below.